7 Chapter 5: Item Serials

 This chapter decodes how serials work.
 By the end, you’ll understand every transformation from that cryptic string to a fully-described weapon.

-Inside that string: - Item type (weapon, shield, class mod) - Manufacturer - Level - Every part (barrel, grip, scope, magazine) - Random seed for stat calculations - Any special modifiers
+Inside that string: - Item type (weapon, shield, class mod) - Manufacturer - Level - Element type (Kinetic, Corrosive, Shock, Radiation, Cryo, Fire) - Every part (barrel, grip, scope, magazine) - Random seed for stat calculations - Additional flags (some correlate with rarity in database)

 The encoding is compact.
 A 40-character serial describes an item that would need hundreds of bytes in a more verbose format.